#How to Successfully Setup and Manage Remote Engineering Teams

 We live in a time where working remotely is a necessity, rather than a choice.
 This applies especially to engineering teams, be it as a result of current events, due to difficulties hiring onsite or to match the demand of an increasing number of engineers looking for flexibility and possibility to work remotely.

 The faster a company adapts to working with a remote team, the bigger its competitive advantage will become.
 That advantage is equally true now, as it would be long-term to adapt to the changing markets.

 The dissemination of information. // Creating good communication processes. // Building trust.

 You want your remote team members to be able to ask questions and get answers as easily as if they could get up and ask a friend at another desk.
-This is not always possible if that colleague and that desk are thousands of kilometers away.
+This is not always possible if you have a distributed team and that desk is thousands of kilometres away.

-This is even trickier at the very start, during the onboarding process and first months of working together with a new engineer or team.
-The first few months of a collaboration are a period of adjustment to working styles and building trust around decision-making.
+This is even trickier at the very start, during the onboarding process and first months of working together with a new engineer or remote team.
+The first few months are a period of adjustment to working styles and building trust around decision-making.

 >>VPN and centrally-managed equipment as security measures.